 2. Craigvinean Forest, Perthshire

-Forest bathing is a Japanese form of nature therapy.
+Craigvinean Forest is a beautiful part of Perthshire, originally designed in the 18th century as a pleasure ground for the Dukes of Atholl.
+What a place to enjoy the peaceful sights and sounds of the trees as you practice forest bathing – a Japanese form of nature therapy.
 It involves practicing yoga and tai chi in the forest, or simply walking mindfully, paying close attention to the sensation of your feet on the forest floor.
-Craigvinean Forest is a beautiful part of Perthshire, originally designed in the 18th century as a pleasure ground for the Dukes of Atholl.
-What a place to enjoy the peaceful sights and sounds of the trees as you practice forest bathing.

 3. Cardrona Forest, Scottish Borders

 Cardrona Forest hugs the hillsides on the south side of the Tweed Valley in the Scottish Borders.
 It is one of many Scottish Borders walks that will have you falling in love with the area.
 Discover relaxed walking trails that take you into the calming atmosphere of the forest.
 The Pikes Knowe Trail, for example, will take you deep into the forest to discover the remains of Cardrona Tower and the Iron Age fort at Castle Knowe.
 There are plenty of places to rest along the way, an ideal time for meditation and relaxation.

 4. Tay Forest Park, Perthshire

 It’s not only a natural, serene feeling that spending time in the forest gives you.
 Did you know that breathing in the organic compounds trees emit – phytoncides – can help improve your immune system?
-Put this theory to the test in Tay Forest Park, where you’ll find big trees and Highland Perthshire’s most iconic view: Queen’s View.
+Put this theory to the test in Tay Forest Park, where you’ll find big trees and Highland Perthshire’s iconic Queen’s View.

 5. Argyll Forest Park, Argyll

+You will love a trip to Argyll Forest Park, with its rugged scenery, waterfalls and lochs.
 The forest is a wonderful place to walk your dog, which is a great wellness activity.
 Did you know the companionship between pets and owners is good for mental health and that dog-walking increases confidence and self-esteem?
-You and your furry friend will love a trip to Argyll Forest Park, with its rugged scenery, waterfalls and lochs.

 6. Eaval, Outer Hebrides